torvalds/linux/Documentation/networking/tls-handshake.rst

 Completion" sesction below.

 The consumer can provide a NUL-terminated hostname in the @ta_peername field that is sent as part of ClientHello.
-If no peername is provided, the DNS hostname associated with the server's IP address is used instead.
+If anal peername is provided, the DNS hostname associated with the server's IP address is used instead.

 The consumer can fill in the @ta_timeout_ms field to force the servicing